opf-postman/sap-commerce-cloud-open-payment-framework-integration/postman/monei/Hosted-Fields/README.md

 * Reversal
 * Reauthorization

+Backlog:

+will add billing info, shipping info and sessionDetails which includes browser info in payment request message.

 ### In summary ###
 In summary, to import the [Postman Collection](mapping_configuration.json), this page will guide you through the following steps: